How can I bring my home audio system up to speed?

 Our customers want to control their home audio system from their handheld devices; selecting zones, setting volumes and streaming from apps like Spotify and Apple Music, and with the development of features like Airplay, wireless systems have become the norm.

 The good news is that there are ways to bring an old system up to speed without replacing it entirely.
 Amplifiers like The SONOS Amp (our best selling solution), HEOS Amp and Drive and the Bluesound Powernode 2 have provided a way for old systems to incorporate wireless streaming using home networks.
-These products, especially the Connect:AMP, are popular because of their user-friendliness, reliability and ability to be hidden away.
+These products are popular because of their user-friendliness, reliability and ability to be hidden away, and the Sonos Amp has become the market leader.

-Through dedicated apps, these amplifiers can be controlled independently over one or more zones to allow for a whole-house audio system.
+Through dedicated apps, these amplifiers can be controlled independently or synchronised with other zones to allow for a whole-house audio system.
 The SONOS, HEOS and Bluesound systems can also be extended without further installation through freestanding products like the SONOS ONE, HEOS 1 HS2 and Bluesound Pulse Flex.

 One of the biggest developments in the AV industry has been voice control, with the likes of Google’s ‘Home’ and Amazon’s Echo and Alexa becoming household names over the past few years.
 Many SONOS, HEOS, Bluesound and Lithe Audio products are capable of integrating with certain voice control systems, meaning you don’t even have to use your phone if you don’t want to.